KardamSinghal/TranscriptAI/README.md

 A base for your portfolio piece to land your next AI engineering job.
 AI-powered voice transcription with Whisper and LLM cleaning.
 Browser-based recording interface with FastAPI backend.

-**📺 Recommended Video Tutorial:** For project structure and API details, watch the full tutorial on YouTube: https://youtu.be/WUo5tKg2lnE

 ---

 ## Branches